stueynet/gulp-bootstrap-browsersync/README.md

-# gulp-bootstrap-browsersync
+# Gulp Bootstrap 4 and Browsersync

-Perfect starter for a static html app using gulp, bootstrap 4, and browser sync
+A nice starter for static apps that need gulp, bootstrap 4 and browsersync